hdShang/arxiv-daily/docs/cs-RO/2025-06-10/papers/250608851v1-deploying-sicnav-in-the-field-safe-and-interactive-crowd-navigation-.md

 ---
 layout: default
-title: Deploying SICNav in the Field: Safe and Interactive Crowd Navigation using MPC and Bilevel Optimization
+title: "Deploying SICNav in the Field: Safe and Interactive Crowd Navigation using MPC and Bilevel Optimization"
 ---

 # Deploying SICNav in the Field: Safe and Interactive Crowd Navigation using MPC and Bilevel Optimization